 - Mexico has 27 World Heritage Sites.
 It has more World Heritage Sites than Australia (17), Brazil (18), Canada (14), Egypt (7), Greece (17), Peru (10), Japan (14) and the United States (20).

 - More languages are spoken in Mexico than in Europe.
 That`s because that country is home to 60 Indian nations.

 - Benito Pablo Juárez García became the first indigenous president in the world.
 He was elected president of Mexico in 1858.

 - The name tomato comes from the Aztec language.

-- Mexico introduced chocolate, and corn to the world…yum!
+- Mexico introduced chocolate,

 - Mexico City sinks 10 inches each year!